Yeruham: Modern era

-At the head of the settlement was Pinchas Maanit (Muchnik), one of the founders of Nahalal, who moved to the place with his family after David Ben-Gurion request to assist and help to settle and establish new home to Israeli new-comers.
-The crossing was established in the area where the Bedouins migrated from Mata al-Azama, some of whose residents now live in Rekha, an unknown village located in the Yeruhem area.
+At the head of the settlement was Pinchas Maanit (Muchnik), one of the founders of Nahalal, who moved to the place with his family after Ben-Gurion request to assist and help to settle and establish new home to Israeli new-comers.
+The crossing was established in the area where the Bedouins migrated from Mata al-Azama, some of whose residents now live in Rekha, an unknown village located in the Yeruham area.

 In 1959, the settlement was dismantled, and a permanent settlement was established in its place, which was declared a local council.
 Maanit continued to serve as head of the council.
-In 1962, when about 1700 residents lived in the settlement, the name of the settlement was changed to "Yerucham".
 Two years later, another settlement was established in the settlement, and almost 3000 residents were added.

-During the 1960s, the settlement suffered several changes - although the first factory opened there, in 1965 the Arava road was opened, diverting traffic from it to Eilat.
-At the end of the decade, the road between Beer Sheva and Mitzpe Ramon was opened, and Ruham was cut off from any main transportation route.
-Because of these factors, in addition to Yeruham's distance from the center of the country (about 150 kilometers), many young people left its territory and it suffered for many years from negative immigration.

-The first influx of olim (Jewish immigrants) came from Romania, many of them Holocaust survivors, followed by immigrants from North Africa, Persia, India and elsewhere, who make up the majority of the town's population today (appr.
+The first influx of olim (Jewish immigrants) came from Romania, many of them Holocaust survivors, followed by immigrants from North Africa, Iran, India and elsewhere, who make up the majority of the town's population today (appr.
 40%, 5%, 20%, 10% respectively).
 By 1961, the town's population was 1,574.
+In 1962, when about 1,700 residents lived in the settlement, the name was changed to Yeruham.

-The name was changed to Yeruham in 1962.
-Yeruham was founded on the Petroleum Road in the Negev (today roads 224 and 225) and its initial growth was stymied by the construction of Highway 25 and the Beersheba – Mitzpe Ramon section of Highway 40, which created a new route to Eilat and made the Petroleum Road obsolete.
+Yeruham was founded on the Petroleum Road in the Negev desert and its initial growth was stymied by the construction of Highway 25 and the Beersheba – Mitzpe Ramon section of Highway 40, which created a new route to Eilat and made the Petroleum Road obsolete.
+Because of these factors, in addition to Yeruham's distance from the center of the country, many young people left its territory and it suffered for many years from negative immigration.

-Since autumn 1990, Yeruham had actively been involved in absorbing hundreds of olim from the Former USSR, who came to comprise 25% of the town's nearly 10,000 residents.
+Since autumn 1990, Yeruham had actively been involved in absorbing hundreds of olim from the former USSR, who came to comprise 25% of the town's nearly 10,000 residents.
 In recent years, young couples and families from other localities have moved to Yeruham, and some have purchased lots and built their homes in the town's new neighborhoods.

 Members of the Young People in Yeruham Student Settlement Group are involved in local social action projects, organize cultural events for young people, and attract young people to settle in Yeruham.
 In April 2008, the Ayalim Student Village opened in Yeruham to allow students in Negev institutions of higher education to live and volunteer in the town.
 North American students from Nativ College Leadership Program engage in volunteer community service in Yeruham every spring.
 They help teach English in the local high schools and yeshivot, work with the Magen David Adom ambulance corps, teach in preschools and much more.